levilansing/mudpuppy/Docs/DataObjects.md

 ###Notes
 Foreign key references are cached throughout each request.
 So there is little cost to runtime if you reference the foreign key property multiple times, even accross multiple objects.

 The side effect is that object may not stay up to date if you modify the row using a separate instance of that object.
-For example, if you accessed a foreign key property for a user, then **separately** fetched that same object, updated it, and saved it, should you access a foreign key property again, its data would be out of date.
+For example, if you accessed a foreign key property for a user, then **separately** fetched that same object, updated it, and saved it, should you access a foreign key property again during the same request, its data would be out of date.
 However, if instead of separately fetching the object, if you modified the object returned by the foreign key reference, updated and saved it, the next time you access that same object from another foreign key reference, it will be up to date.
+If necessary, you can clear the cached version for a specific foreign key reference by calling unset on the foreign key lookup, for the example above, you would do this with `unset($note->recordedBy)`, which would clear only the cache for this specific user id.